gborgonovo/photobook/README.md

 [cognitom/paper-css](https://github.com/cognitom/paper-css/) is used from the cdnjs, so you get it without installation, but if you prefer to have everything on your server change files accordingly.

+[mustangostang/spyc](https://github.com/mustangostang/spyc) is used to manage YAML instead of php extension, so you should not have dependencies problems.
+Download it and put it in <your-folder>/include/spyc.

 Create a YAML file in your root (keep the extension yaml) and enjoy this piece of code.

 # Configuration